 The Mediterranean Sea is a lake and its shores have produced many important cultures and artistic traditions.
-The course will survey the artistic and cultural traditions of Mesopotamia, Egypt, and the Aegean, from the Neolithic to the end of the Bronze Age (ca. 6000-1200 BCE), a formative period for the cultures that developed in these regions.
+The course will survey the artistic and cultural traditions of ancient Mesopotamia, Egypt, and the Aegean Sea.
 Special attention will be paid to: 1) the relationship between the artistic traditions of these areas and the societies which produced them, and 2) the way in which influences from one culture were transformed by another.
+Academic Career: Undergraduate